 Malic and gluconic acid production evolved differently to lactic, acetic and succinic as there was no need for disrupted NADH recycling by aerobic respiration.
 Malic acid production evolved primarily through a partial disruption of citrate synthase, which all solutions shared in common, and could be achieved via a specific constraint on citric production as malic production is the next most efficient means of acidification in its absence.
-Gluconic acid is already produced commercially with A. niger but through the action of extracellular glucose oxidase dependent on the maintenance of a suitable pH [30].
-To achieve intracellular production our evolutionary simulations predicted the disruption of glycolysis was necessary, causing a by-passing re-distribution of flux via gluconate and forced gluconate accumulation upon constraint of its catabolic pathways.
+A notable study reported recently successfully engineered A. niger ATCC1015 to produce significant quantities of malic acid via the targeting of four steps using a Cre-loxP based gene editing system [39].
+The knockout of oxaloacetate hydrolase together with the overexpression of pyruvate carboxylase, malate dehydrogenase and a C4-dicarboxylate transporter achieved 120 g/L malic acid in shake flask culture and 200 g/L malic acid in fed-batch fermentation [39].
+Although the yield of the target product was very high in the engineered strain, citric acid was still produced at 28 g/L showing that a complete switch of acid output had not occurred.
+Furthermore, the results were obtained under conditions of pH control by addition of CaCO3 and may not be reproduced if pH were allowed to drop.
+This study demonstrated that the engineering of wild-type A. niger at multiple steps is entirely feasible, and under the guidance of the in silico findings in this work could potentially achieve optimum productivity of the target product and a complete switch in acid output.
+In the case of gluconic acid, commercial production with A. niger is already established but relies on the action of extracellular glucose oxidase therefore is dependent on the maintenance of a suitable pH [40].
+To achieve intracellular production that can operate at low pH our evolutionary simulations predicted the disruption of glycolysis was necessary, causing a by-passing re-distribution of flux via gluconate and forced gluconate accumulation upon constraint of its catabolic pathways.
+We are not aware of any engineering attempts to re-wire the metabolism of A. niger for optimum gluconic acid production via the intracellular route, but our in silico findings suggest that it could be achieved demonstrating the metabolic flexibility and potential of this organism.

 Although our work is based on a dynamic model of metabolism we have chosen not to include explicit transport mechanisms, including glucose and phosphate import and product and by-product export, as possible mutable targets.
 This is a crucial area for future research: the need to up-regulate organic acid export has been highlighted by numerous studies.
-For example, succinic acid export has been identified as a limiting factor [31] for succinic acid production and over-expression of citrate export in A. niger ATCC1015 increased citric production as much as 5-fold [32].
+For example, succinic acid export has been identified as a limiting factor [41] for succinic acid production and over-expression of citrate export in A. niger ATCC1015 increased citric production as much as 5-fold [42].
 These are important considerations when designing a strategy to successfully engineer A. niger to produce organic acids but their incorporation into an in silico evolutionary scheme presents considerable computational difficulties.
 Further work understanding transport mechanisms in A. niger is essential to gain further insight to facilitate the feasibility of computational approaches in the future.